greg-raven/grus/_posts/2021-09-13-stop-the-democrats-heinous-amnesty-bill.md

 - student visa abusers; and
 - unlawful voters.

-To complete the legislation, immigration enforcement would be frozen to ensure illegal aliens aren’t apprehended and deported, so-called "unused" visas are recaptured (more than 600,000), and other visa categories are increased and waivers granted if the visa cap is reached.
+To complete the legislation, immigration enforcement would be frozen to ensure illegal aliens aren't apprehended and deported, so-called "unused" visas are recaptured (more than 600,000), and other visa categories are increased and waivers granted if the visa cap is reached.

-The Democrats’ amnesty plan would make our country less secure and harm the livelihoods of millions of Americans; please oppose the budget reconciliation bill if it includes this mass amnesty.
+The Democrats' amnesty plan would make our country less secure and harm the livelihoods of millions of Americans; please oppose the budget reconciliation bill if it includes this mass amnesty.

 [Greg Raven](https://www.gregraven.org/), Apple Valley, CA